tylim88/Firelord/README.md

 // require all `write type` members(including partial member in the `base type`) except `updatedAt` and `createdAt`
 // auto add `updatedAt` and `createdAt` userBatch.create({ name: 'Michael', age: 32, birthday: new Date(1987, 8, 9) })

+// create if not exist, else overwrite
+// although it can overwrite, we intend this to use as create
+// require all `write type` members(including partial member in the `base type`) except `updatedAt` and `createdAt`
+// auto add `createdAt` and `updatedAt` userBatch.set({
+	name: 'John',
+	age: 24,
+	birthday: new Date(1995, 11, 17),
+	joinDate: ServerTimestamp,
+	beenTo: ['RUSSIA'],
+})

+// create if not exist, else update
+// although it can create if not exist, we intend this to use as an update operation
+// all member are partial members, you can leave any of the member out, however typescript will stop you from explicitly assign `undefined` value to any of the member unless you union the type with `undefined` in the `base type`
+// auto update `updatedAt`
+// the only value for `merge` is `true`
+// NOTE: there will be a missing property error from typescript if all the members are not present.
+To fix this, just fill in `{ merge: true }` in the option, as shown below. userBatch.set({ name: 'Michael' }, { merge: true })

+// create if not exist, else update
+// although it can create if not exist, we intend this to use as an update operation
+// all members are partial members, you can leave any of the members out, however, typescript will stop you from explicitly assigning `undefined` value to any of the members unless you union the type with `undefined` in the `base type`
+// auto update `updatedAt`
+// the only value for `merge` is `true`
+// NOTE: there will be a missing property error from typescript if all the members are not present.
+To fix this, just fill in `{ mergeField: fieldPath[] }` in the option, as shown below. userBatch.set(
+	{ name: 'Michael', age: 32, birthday: new Date(1987, 8, 9) },
+	{ mergeField: ['name', 'age'] } // update only `name` and `age` fields )

 // update if exist, else fail
 // all members are partial members, you can leave any of the members out, however, typescript will stop you from explicitly assigning `undefined` value to any of the members unless you union the type with `undefined` in the `base type`